observablehq/plot/README.md

 * **width** - the outer width of the plot (including margins)
 * **height** - the outer height of the plot (including margins)

 The default *width* is 640.
 On Observable, it can be set to the [standard width](https://github.com/observablehq/stdlib/blob/master/README.md#width) to make full-width responsive plots.
 The default *height* is 396 if the plot has a *y* or *fy* scale; otherwise it is 90 if the plot has an *fx* scale, and 60 if it does not.
-(TODO The default *height* will be getting smarter for ordinal domains; see [#337](https://github.com/observablehq/plot/pull/337).)
+(The default *height* will be getting smarter for ordinal domains; see [#337](https://github.com/observablehq/plot/pull/337).)

 TODO Describe the default margins based on the plot’s axes.
 Mention that margins are not automatically sized to make room for tick labels, as this would lead to inconsistent layout across plots; instead, you are expected to shorten your tick labels or increase the margins as needed.